Home / Performance / Tiny Tim

 Tiny Tim

 For nearly two centuries, A Christmas Carol has been retold as a story of redemption and charity.
-But hidden within sits Tiny Tim – a disabled child written as nothing more than a symbol of pity and inspiration.
+But hidden within is Tiny Tim – a disabled child too often reduced to a symbol of pity and inspiration.

 That’s the problem.
-Disabled characters are too often reduced to lessons, used as a tool to comfort audiences.
+Disabled characters are frequently written as lessons, used as a tool to comfort audiences.
+Enter Uncurbed Collective – with a new Tim, who refuses to be “Tiny”.

 Why Tiny Tim?